DefinitelyNotNaL/Tree-Space-Theory/README.md

 * **M_trunk:** The causal inertia (mass) of the established timeline.

 **Implication:** This explains why microscopic systems exhibit high fluidity (quantum jumps), while macroscopic systems remain deterministic (stable Trunk).
 High-level change requires observation energy that exceeds the momentum of past events.

+## 5. COSMOLOGICAL EVOLUTION & THE FOREST HYPOTHESIS

+The T-Space Theory introduces biological-like dynamics to the structure of reality:

+* **Dry Branches:** Probability branches (Y) that lack "Observation Energy" ($E_{obs}$) eventually wither and detach from the Tree.
+Neglected possibilities cease to exist physically.
+* **The Parasitic Logic:** Information-based entities may attempt to stabilize their existence by "leeching" $E_{obs}$ from established Trunks, effectively highjacking foreign timelines.
+* **The Seeds (Universal Rebirth):** Black Holes are not dead ends; they are "Seeds."
+Upon reaching critical information mass in the Roots (Z), they trigger a new Big Bang, planting a new Tree in the infinite Forest of the Multiverse.